Grüezi, welcome into my artistic research

 Listening again to bell hooks’ Feminism Is for Everybody helped me to think about patriarchy not only as something that affects women in general, but as a system that is also connected to capitalism, beauty standards, and who is given visibility.
 It made me question where I place myself within this.
 As someone with a mixed ethnic background, coming from a working-class family, but growing up and being educated mainly in white environments, I feel the need to become more aware of how these structures have shaped my own body, my gaze, and my sense of belonging.

-At the same time, Jenny Roche’s text Embodying Multiplicity: The Independent Contemporary Dancer’s Moving Identity helped me to understand identity from another perspective: as something shifting and multiple.
-I recognise how my identity changes not only between different work environments or social contexts, but also within this short solo work and the many different ideas I had during the process.
+Jenny Roche’s text Embodying Multiplicity: The Independent Contemporary Dancer’s Moving Identity showed me to understand identity from another perspective: as something shifting and multiple.
+Roche writes about Emilyn Claid’s idea that different kinds of selves can be formed through different movement techniques, as “a ‘settling’ of embodiment acts into something of an identity”.
+This means that identity is not only something we express through movement, but something that can become located in and activated through movement.
+I recognise this in my own process: my identity changes not only between different work environments or social contexts, but also within this short solo work and the many ideas I had during its development.
 Each section feels like a different role or body, yet none of them feels less “me” than another.
-This raises questions about what pretending does to identity: Can repeated performance shape who we become?
-At what point does acting become being?
-Through this, I began to see the solo as a place where identity is produced, negotiated, and transformed through the choreography.

-Another author that crossed my mind many times was Judith Butler.
-It became clear that I wanted to perform and act in order to become something iconic, something feminine, something through which my identity could shift and transform.
-This brought me to Butler’s idea that gender is not something fixed, but something created through the “stylization of the body,” where repeated bodily acts produce the illusion of a stable gendered identity.
-In this sense, I used my tasks and choreography as tools to play with my own identity: to act, repeat gestures, movements, and styles, until something that at first feels performed slowly becomes embodied and part of me.
+Butler’s idea that gender is not something fixed, but something created through the “stylization of the body,” where repeated bodily acts produce the illusion of a stable gendered identity, became important for how I understood the solo.
+Through my autoethnographic and phenomenological approach, I used my own bodily experience as material: acting, repeating gestures, movements, and styles, until something that at first felt performed slowly became embodied and part of me.

 15.01.2026